ParallelMaths/parallel/pages/6-30-parker-square.md

 {.col-5}

 ^^^ hint id=1_2_1 marks=1
-In column A we have 15 and 18, what times table includes both of these numbers?
-This should go at the top of the column.
+In column A we have 15 and 18 - what times table includes both of these numbers?
+This should be the input factor and go at the top of the column.

 Now we can figure out row C.
 ^^^

 ^^^ hint id=1_2_1 marks=1
-In row B we have 15 and 40, they're both in the 5 times table!
-Put 5 at the start of the row.
+In row B we have 15 and 40, and they're both in the 5 times table!
+Put 5 as the input factor at the start of the row.

 Now we can figure out column C.
 ^^^

+---

+The 2nd row must be multiples of 5, as that is the only common factor of 15 and 40.

+So 15 is 5 × 3 and 40 is 5 × 8.

+Therefore, we know that the first column is headed by 3 and the middle column is headed by 8.

+In turn, this tells us that the input factor for the bottom row is 7, because 7 × 8 = 56.

+Eventually, we can deduce that A + B + C + D + E = 6 + 25 + 48 + 40 + 42 = 161
 :::